veit/pyviz-tutorial/docs/vega/pdvega/install.rst

-PdVega-Installation
+PdVega installation
 ===================

-PdVega kann installiert werden mit
+PdVega can be installed with

 .. code-block:: console